se-edu/learningresources/contents/java/streams-an-introduction.md

 students.sort((s1, s2) -> Double.compare(s1.getHeight(), s2.getHeight()));
 ```
 The compiler is able to infer that a object of type `Comparator<Student>` is expected and that the lambda expression fits into the definition for `compare` (the single abstract method), thus creating an instance of type `Comparator<Student>` with the lambda expression implemented as the `compare` method.

-To learn more about functional interface, you can visit https://dzone.com/articles/introduction-functional-1

 ### The Stream API